A Different Approach to ADD/ADHD

 Here is an exercise you can try with your ADD/ADHD child.
 Have your child lay down on the couch with their head on a pillow.
 Sit behind their head and put four fingers behind each ear.
 Find the bony ridge behind the ear with your fingers and then slide your fingers toward the back of the head until you find the valley behind the bony ridge.
 Hold your fingers in this spot for a few minutes (as long as your child will allow) and ask for the implant band to run.
 Just do this for a few minutes and notice the results.
 It is a very calming exercise to use before homework, during an upset, or the night before a test to improve scores.

-Join our mailing list to receive the latest news and updates from our team.
+Join our mailing list to receive the latest news and updates.

 Don't worry, your information will not be shared.